-- 1. The Directors of a company propose to transfer to the Profit and Loss Account a large sum lying in unclaimed dividends account.
-The dividends remained unclaimed over the last seven years. - 2.
-A company is following cash basis for recognising dividend income.
+1. The Directors of a company propose to transfer to the Profit and Loss Account a large sum lying in unclaimed dividends account.
+The dividends remained unclaimed over the last seven years.

+2. A company is following cash basis for recognising dividence income.

-- 3. A company did not make provision for proposed dividend since proposed dividend does not represent a liability on the Balance Sheet date. - 4.
-The Directors of a company have decided not to make provision for tax on the contention that sufficient reserves are available for meeting the tax liability. - 5.
-Share application money pending allotment has been disclosed in the Balance Sheet of a company as current liability. - 6.
-A company has not written off discount on issue of shares disclosed under "Miscellaneous Expenditures" in the Balance Sheet. - 7.
-Interest paid on arrears of income tax account was charged to income tax account. - 8.
-Interest on notes is being accounted on cash basis by a company. - 9.
-For the purpose of declaring interim dividend, the directors of the company have made all provisions up to the date of declaration of the interim dividend out of the profits earned to that date.
-Subsequently the company incurred a loss for the financial year. - 10.
-Subscription towards shares of a company from non-resident shareholders was deposited in a bank account outside Ukraine.
+3. A company did not make provision for proposed dividend since proposed dividend does not represent a liability on the Balance Sheet date.

+4. The Directors of a company have decided not to make provision for tax on the contention that sufficient reserves are available for meeting the tax liability.

+5. Share application money pending allotment has been disclosed in the Balance Sheet of a company as current liability.

+6. A company has not written off discount on issue of shares disclosed under "Miscellaneous Expenditures" in the Balance Sheet.

+7. Interest paid on arrears of income tax account was charged to income tax account.

+8. Interest on notes is being accounted on cash basis by a company.

+9. For the purpose of declaring interim dividend, the directors of the company have made all provisions up to the date of declaration of the interim dividend out of the profits earned to that date.
+Subsequently the company incurred a loss for the financial year.

+10. Subscription towards shares of a company from non-resident shareholders was deposited in a bank account outside Ukraine.
 On remittance, the proceeds realised were less than the nominal value of the shares.
 The difference was charged to the profit and loss account as exchange loss.

 Server Planet operates a web hosting company.
 Examine the current liability section of the company's, balance sheet prepared by accountant on December 31, 2012 (Table 7.6).
-Correct mistakes if are any.
+Correct mistakes if there are any.

-- 1. In the beginning of year the balance of accounts payable was 100,000 UAH.
-Purchases on trade accounts during the year were 650,000 UAH, and payments on account were 610,000 UAH. - 2.
-The company incurs substantial costs for electricity to run its servers and air conditioning systems.
-On December 31, 2012, it is estimated that 55,000 UAH of electricity has been used, although the monthly bill for December has not yet been received. - 3.
-Server Planet sells web hosting plans for as low as 25 UAH per month.
+1) The beginning of year accounts payable was UAH 100,000.
+Purchases on trade accounts during the year were UAH 650,000, and payments on account were UAH 610,000.

+2) The company incurs substantial costs for electricity to run its servers and air conditioning systems.
+On December 31, 2012, it is estimated that UAH 55,000 of electricity has been used, although the monthly bill for December has not yet been received.

+3) Server Planet sells web hosting plans for as low as UAH 25 per month.
 However, it requires its customers to prepay in 6-month increments.

-By the year end, 375,000 UAH had been collected for 2013 web hosting plans.
+At the end of the year, UAH 375,000 had been collected for 2013 web hosting plans.

-- 4. Web hosting services are subject to sales taxes, and Server Planet collected 65,000 UAH during the year.
-All of these amounts have been remitted to taxing authorities, with the exception of 5,000 UAH that is due to be paid in January, 2013. - 5.
-The company has total bank loans of 1,500,000 UAH.
-This debt bears interest at 6 %, payable monthly.
-By December 31, 2012, all interest had been paid, with the exception of accrued interest for the last half of December. - 6.
-The company's bank loans (1,500,000 UAH) are all due on June 30, 2012.
-However, Server Planet has a firm lending agreement with the bank to renew and extend 1,000,000 UAH of this amount on a 5-year basis.
+4) Web hosting services are subject to sales taxes, and Server Planet collected UAH 65,000 during the year.
+All of these amounts have been remitted to taxing authorities, with the exception of UAH 5,000 that is due to be paid in January, 2013.

+5) The company has total bank loans of UAH 1,500,000.
+This debt bears interest at 6%, payable monthly.
+On December 31, 2012, all interest had been paid, with the exception of accrued interest for the last half of December.

+6) The company's bank loans (UAH 1,500,000) are all due on June 30, 2012.
+However, Server Planet has a firm lending agreement with the bank to renew and extend UAH 1,000,000 of this amount on a 5-year basis.
 The company intends to exercise this renewal option, but is not yet sure about the final disposition of the remainder.